Industries

 Methodology:

-• All of the data sources listed above go into a model to determine a businesses’ industry
+• All of the data sources listed above go into a model to determine a business’s industry.

 Enigma only tags a business with an industry code if we have greater than 85%+ confidence that the industry specification is correct.

-• As of March 2022, the breakdown of NAICs codes by granularity, given the business has an industry, is:
+• As of August 2023, the breakdown of NAICs codes by granularity, given the business has an industry and revenues, is:

 2 digit granularity or deeper100%

-• A business location profile may have multiple industry codes.
-This is reflective that locations may have primary and secondary industries (e.g. a business can be a restaurant and can also sell packaged food).
+• A business location profile may have multiple NAICS industry codes.
+This is reflective that locations may have primary and secondary industries (e.g., a business can be a restaurant and can also sell packaged food).

-• Business profiles, however, can only have one primary industry.
+• Business profiles, however, can only have one primary industry (which may be listed in terms of an Enigma Description and a NAICS code).
 This is determined by looking at the most prevalent industry across all locations associated with that business.